-Currently, the biggest part of our SAF is produced from locally sourced Used Cooking Oil.
-Going forward, we will continue to keep a strong focus on true waste and residue streams.
+Currently, the biggest part of our SAF is produced from locally sourced waste oils.
+Going forward, we will focus on diversifying this feedstock pool and continue to keep a strong focus on true waste and residue streams.
 In assessing the sustainability of these feedstocks, we will not only take all direct impacts into consideration, but we will also assess (potential) indirect effects (e.g. ILUC, indirect displacement).

-- We have not touched (and will never touch) crude palm oil or soybean oil
+- We have not touched (and will never touch) crude palm oil

-- The sustainability of feedstock and products depends on the actual impacts (direct and indirect) of a specific supply chain, and we therefore believe that we have the obligation to take additional steps (over EU RED compliance) to safeguard the sustainability of our products and operations
+- Furthermore, we believe the legislation governing the sustainability of biofuels under the Renewable Energy Directive is not strong enough.
+Therefore we have the obligation to take additional steps (over EU RED compliance) to safeguard the sustainability of our products and operations

 - We aim to be fully transparent about every decision we make and every step we take to produce the aviation sector with truly sustainable aviation fuel.

 Since we operate in a highly dynamic industry, we are constantly engaging with relevant stakeholders to ensure the sustainability of our fuel.
-Despite the reports, data, case studies and other sources that we consult, we realize that our information can never be complete.
-Therefore, we are open to all advise, experience and knowledge, that will give us a better understanding of the sustainability impacts of our fuel.
+Despite the reports, data, case studies, and other sources that we consult, we realize that our information can never be complete.
+Therefore, we are open to all advice, experience and knowledge, that will give us a better understanding of the sustainability impacts of our fuel.

-If you have any information that you feel can strengthen our current options, help us to make better assessments in the future or perhaps even reconsider some of the choices we’ve already made, then please contact Karlijn.
+If you have any information that you feel can strengthen our current options, help us to make better assessments in the future, or perhaps even reconsider some of the choices we’ve already made, then please contact Karlijn.